What are the Rise Mental Health in Schools Team (MHSTs)

 We work closely with each school’s identified Mental Health Leads (a senior member of school staff who has received specific training to take on this role) to support individual referrals and to complete regular audits of the school’s mental health needs.

-What is the Whole School Approach?
+What is the Whole School and College Approach?

-MHSTs support the whole school approach in several ways: delivering assemblies, classroom-based sessions and workshops in schools covering a range of topics (mental health awareness, creating calm, building emotional awareness, mood boost and sleep hygiene).
+MHSTs support the whole school and college approach in several ways: delivering assemblies, classroom-based sessions and workshops in schools covering a range of topics (mental health awareness, creating calm, building emotional awareness, mood boost and sleep hygiene).

 We also support schools to develop mentally healthy environments through staff training, support and policy development .
 Our team conduct school ‘needs assessments’ or audits in collaboration with Mental Health Leads to create an action plan to address identified needs throughout the school year.